erisonliang/Blaze/trunk/src/Installer/readme.txt

 VERSION HISTORY:

+(04/11/2009) - Blaze 0.5.2.1 beta

+* Fixed a bug which caused the updater to crash when exiting.

 (03/11/2009) - Blaze 0.5.2.0 beta

 * Fixed a bug concerning the base converter not correctly detecting hexadecimal values.